farzanyazdanjou/coconut-open-api-js/README.md

 Set a filter which will tell the API to return time slots that are specifically for the user matching the provided identifier.

+- `excluding(exclusion: number)`

+Set a filter which will tell the API to exclude a particular appointment identifier when generating availability. _(not publicly available yet)_

 - `for(services: number | number[])`

 Set a filter which will tell the API to return time slots that are specifically for the service(s) matching the provided identifier(s).